WuerthPhoenix/tornado/tornado/engine/README.md

 ```

 In this case, the size of the thread pool will be equal to `(number of available logical CPUs) multiplied by (factor)`
-rounded to the nearest integer value.
+rounded to the smallest integer greater than or equal to a number.
 If the resulting value is less than _1_, then _1_ will be used be default.

 For example, if there are 16 available CPUs, then:
  - `{type: "CPU", factor: 0.5}` => thread pool size is 8